-Smoking is not permitted in any part of the premises, entrances or grounds at any time, by any person regardless of their status or business with the school.
+Smoking tobacco or e-cigarettes is not permitted in any part of the premises, entrances or grounds at any time, by any person regardless of their status or business with the school.

 Because of our commitment to the well-being of children and the wider health of the community, this smoke free policy extends to the use of our building outside school hours.
-This will be agreed before hand with those who hire our premises.
+This will be agreed beforehand with those who hire our premises.